 T must be pondered, how great a power of love had been kindled in the mind of this woman: who did not withdraw from the tomb of the Lord even when the disciples withdrew.
 She sought whom she had not found, she wept as she sought: and being inflamed with the fire of his love, she burned with desire for him whom she believed had been taken away.
 Whence it happened that she alone saw him: who remained that she might seek.
 For to be sure the power of good works: lieth in perseverance.
-And the voice of Truth saith, But he that shall endure unto the end, the same shall be saved.
+And the voice of Truth saith, But he that shall persevere unto the end, he shall be saved.
 And in the precept of the law the tail of the victim is appointed to be offered in sacrifice.
 Now the tail: is the end of the body.
-And he maketh a good offering: which bringeth the sacrifice of a good work through to its due conclusion.
+And he maketh a good offering: which bringeth the sacrifice of a good work through to <its> due conclusion.
 Hence Joseph, amongst the rest of the brethren: is described as having had a tunic reaching the ankles.
-Now a tunic reaching the ankles: is a good work reaching its completion.
-But thou, O Lord, have mercy upon us.
+Now a tunic <reaching> the ankles: is a good work reaching <its> completion.
+But thou, O Lord.